 The CCB is not taxable, so you do not need to include it on your tax return.

 - If you’ve previously received UCCB or CCTB benefits and have filed your tax return for the previous tax year (both yours and your spouse’s if applicable), no additional action is required to apply for the new Canada Child Benefit (CCB).
 Eligibility for the new benefit will be determined by your net income listed on your tax return(s) submitted to the Canada Revenue Agency.

 - Parents of children with disabilities (who are eligible for the disability amount) will continue to receive an additional benefit as long as the family net income falls within the limits.
-The Child Disability Benefit (CDB) begins to be scaled back at the $65,000 net income point.
+The Child Disability Benefit (CDB) begins to be scaled back at the $67,426 net income point (as of June 2019).

 - For new parents who haven’t yet received any child benefits, the application process for the CCB is identical to the current CCTB process.